PhilK-7/agns-port/README.md

 ## Code Remarks
 Functions not used anymore are marked with a DepreciationWarning.
 They still might be useful, but are not necessarily tested with the current state of the code.
+There is also a deprecated package.
+There are some code snippets in functions left commented out.
+Their purpose was to show or save images.

 ## Execution
 There are different demos, all files that are exclusively for demonstration purposes (but might do more) start with 'demo'.
 Go to demo_main and start the script, which lets you pick which of the normal demos to execute.
 You can specifiy the GPU(s) to use in parameter `gpus`.
+TODO make table that compares demos; models
 ...
 Also take note that content plotted with Matplotlib remotely will show up in the SciView of PyCharm Pro.